krokedil/nets-easy-pay-button/README.md

 ---
 ### Limitations
+* This is a plugin that is currently in alpha mode.
+Do not use this in a live environment.
+It is only recommended for testing.
 * Nets Easy Pay Button is currently only available to customers from the same country as the store base country.
 We are working on multi country support.
 * Postal number based shipping cost is currently not supported in the plugin.